-- 4.1 In accordance with regulation 100(4), a relevant authority or council is required to issue a schedule of essential safety provisions when- - (a) issuing a building consent for a building in which essential safety provisions are installed or required to be installed, applicable to- - (i) new building work; - (ii) alterations and additions to an existing building; - (iii) a new essential safety provision installation; and - (iv) alterations or additions to an existing essential safety provision (including work required under a fire safety notice); or - (b) assigning a change of classification (no building work) for a building in which essential safety provisions are installed; or - (c) a building owner applies for a new schedule to be issued for a building in which essential safety provisions are installed (fee payable); or - (d) certifying that building work complies with the Building Rules (eg Crown development under section 131(21) of the Act) for a building in which essential safety provisions are installed or required to be installed.
+- 4.1 In accordance with regulation 94(4), a relevant authority or council is required to issue a schedule of ESPs when- - (a) issuing a building consent for a building in which ESPs are installed or required to be installed, applicable to- - (i) new building work; - (ii) alterations and additions to an existing building; - (iii) a new ESP installation; and - (iv) alterations or additions to an existing ESP (including work required under a fire safety notice); or - (b) assigning a change of classification (no building work) for a building in which ESPs are installed; or - (c) a building owner applies for a new schedule to be issued for a building in which ESPs are installed (fee payable); or - (d) certifying that building work complies with the Building Rules (eg Crown development under section 131(21) of the Act) for a building in which ESPs are installed or required to be installed.

-- 4.2 The Chief Executive has determined that the appropriate form for issuing a schedule of essential safety provisions (ESPs) is that published as Form 1 Schedule of ESPs installed or to be installed on the SA Planning Portal. - 4.3 A Form 1 must list- - (a) all the essential safety provisions for the building, ie installed or to be installed; and - (b) the maintenance and testing standards or requirements that must be undertaken to ensure that the listed essential safety provisions will continue to the meet performance required by 2.1, which includes- - (i) the relevant installation standards to be complied with that establish the baseline data for the performance of the essential safety provisions; and - (ii) the maintenance and testing routines to be applied for maintaining the performance of the listed essential safety provisions. - 4.5 Owners of existing buildings may apply to the council or a private certifier to have a new Form 1 issued if they intend changing their maintenance and testing routines to use an updated standard (eg to use the AS 1851-2012 routines for fire protection).
+4.2 The Chief Executive has determined that the appropriate form for issuing a schedule of ESPs is that published as Form 1 - Schedule of ESPs installed or to be installed on the SA Planning Portal.

+4.3 A Form 1 must list-

+- (a) all the ESPs for the building, ie installed or to be installed; and - (b) the maintenance and testing standards or requirements that must be undertaken to ensure that the listed ESPs will continue to the meet performance required by 2.1, which includes- - (i) the relevant installation standards or construction practice to be complied with (which establish the baseline data for the performance of the ESPs); and - (ii) the maintenance and testing routines to be applied for maintaining the performance of the listed ESPs. - Owners of existing buildings may apply to the council or a building certifier to have a new Form issued if they intend changing their maintenance and testing routines to use an updated standard (eq to use the AS 1851 routines for fire protection systems and equipment).